 Dual Wielding: He brandishes two large sabers.
 They seem to be linked to his magical strength in some way as he can only summon one while the children were losing belief the world over and was overjoyed (and surprised) when he was able to pull out a second one during the climax.

-Nice Guy: Despite being strict toward him, he is one of most supportive toward Jack, and that's why Jack is heartbroken when North thinks that he betrayed him.
-In the rufftoon comic, he seems to be the one Guardians that Pitch may tolerate the most, and also the only one (along with Toothiana) who is willing to give him a chance for being a Guardian, even if Pitch immediately refused it.
+Nice Guy: Despite being strict toward him, he is the one who's most supportive toward Jack and that's why Jack is heartbroken when North thinks that he betrayed him.
+In the rufftoon comic, he seems to be the one Guardian that Pitch may tolerate the most, and also the only one (along with Toothiana) who is willing to give him a chance for being a Guardian, even if Pitch immediately refused it.

 Papa Wolf: He acts like this toward the others Guardians.